Do You Need to Pay Tax on Gift Money?

 It’s important to note that this R100,000 annual limit applies to the total amount of donations made during the tax year, regardless of the number of recipients.
 For example, if you give R50,000 to one person and R60,000 to another person during the same tax year, the total amount of your donations would be R110,000, and you would be liable for donations tax on the R10,000 excess amount.

 It’s important to keep accurate records of all donations made to ensure that you do not exceed the annual or lifetime limits.
-It’s also advisable to consult with a qualified tax professional to ensure that you comply with all relevant tax regulations, as this is an area of tax law that can go wrong fast if you don’t have confidence in what you’re doing.
+It’s also advisable to consult with a qualified tax professional to ensure that you comply with all relevant tax regulations, as this is an area of tax law that can go wrong quickly if you don’t have confidence in what you’re doing.

 What Happens if I Gift More Than R15000?